Best USB Microphones Of 2019

 What Will You Use It For?

 What will you be recording the most?
-Recording vocals and piano is most conveniently done with condenser mics.
+Recording vocals and digital pianos is most conveniently done with condenser mics.
 To record louder sources like drums, basses, and guitars, you might want a dynamic mic.
 Usually however, condenser mics are the best choice for recording.
 If you will be recording in a semi- professional setting, make sure to get a mic that can be mounted on a stand.
 Alternatively, you can connect it to a desk stand and record sitting down.
 For podcasting or for participating in meetings, you may want to go for a smaller mic that you can clip onto your screen.

 What About Sample Rate And Bit Depth?